pyhoneybot/honeybot/README.md

 - don't forget to add your country flag here after accepted PR. i'll have to hunt it down on your profile if not.
 - make sure to follow PEP8

+**about PR**

-- different changes to different files. for example, someone making a weather plugin first he creates a new branch
+different changes to different files. for example, someone making a weather plugin first he creates a new branch
 ```
 git checkout -b "weather-plugin"
 ```